daomapsieucap/fiber-admin/readme.txt

 == Changelog ==

-= 1.7.0 =
+= 2.0.0 =
-*Release Date - 07 March 2022*
+*Release Date - xx March 2022*

-* Changed: Enable duplicate post as default.
+* New: Move Fiber Admin setting menu to Settings.
-* Changed: Code improvement.
+* New: Upgrade setting UI to tabs.